Douglas-Carneiro/hw-rails-wordguesser/README.md

 order to clear out the `session[]`.
 Based on the error messages you get when trying to use JSON serialization, you should be able to explain why YAML serialization works in this case but JSON doesn't.)
+**A:** The game and its methods wouldn't be loaded since the JSON and YAML syntaxes are different.

 ## 4. Views